 We are one of the very few operators who use these incredibly sharp-eyed tribespeople to augment our rangers’ eyes and ears.
 They ensure that wherever animals are on the move, we’ll be there.

 If (when!) you visit us, you are likely to be looked after by one of the following rangers (all of whom speak fluent English):

 Daniel has been working with Bushtops since 2007.
 A gold level guide from the KPSGA (Kenya Professional Safari Guides Association), Daniel is one of very few people in the whole of Kenya to hold this qualification.
 He is a qualified Environment Management and Community Development Officer, having been initially employed by the Laikipia Wildlife Forum.
 He was also fortunate to gain special training through a programme with Chester Zoo, where he was appointed as one of sixteen African rhino monitors.
 Daniel has also been involved in predator research in Laikipia, studying lion movements.
-Married with two boys and a girl, Daniel has played an important role in the development of our Conservancy.
+Married with two boys and a girl, Daniel is our Head Ranger for the group and has played an important role in the development of our Conservancy.